-ABSTRACT.
-A code X is $(\geq k)$ -circular if any concatenation of at most k words from X, when read on a circle, admits exactly one partition into words from X. A code that is $(\geq k)$ -circular for all integers k is said to be circular.
-Any code is $(\geq 0)$ -circular and a code of trinucleotides is circular as soon as it is $(\geq 4)$ -circular.
-A code is k-circular if it is $(\geq k)$ -circular and not $(\geq k + 1)$ -circular.
-The theoretical aspects of trinucleotide k-circular codes have been developed in a companion article [Michel, C.J., Mouillon, B., Sereni, J.-S., Trinucleotide k-circular codes I: theory, submitted for publication].
+A code X is $(\ge k)$ -circular if every concatenation of words from X that admits, when read on a circle, more than one partition into words from X, must contain at least k + 1 words.
+In other words, the reading frame retrieval is guaranteed for any concatenation of up to k words from X. A code that is $(\ge k)$ -circular for all integers k is said to be circular.
+Any code is $(\ge 0)$ -circular and it turns out that a code of trinucleotides is circular as soon as it is $(\ge 4)$ -circular.
+A code is k-circular if it is $(\ge k)$ -circular and not $(\ge k + 1)$ -circular.
+The theoretical aspects of trinucleotide k-circular codes have been developed in a companion article (Michel et al., 2022).

 Trinucleotide circular codes always retrieve the reading frame, leaving no ambiguous sequences.
 On the contrary, trinucleotide k-circular codes, for $k \in \{0, 1, 2, 3\}$ all have ambiguous sequences, for which the reading frame cannot always be retrieved.
 However, such a trinucleotide k-circular code is still able to retrieve the reading frame for a number of sequences, thereby exhibiting a partial circularity property.
 We describe this combinatorial property for each class of trinucleotide k-circular codes with $k \in \{0, 1, 2, 3\}$ .
 The circularity, i.e. the reading frame retrieval, is an ordinary property in genes.
 In order to consider the different cases of ambiguous sequences, we derive a new and general formula to measure the reading frame loss, whatever the trinucleotide k-circular code.
 This formula allows us to study the evolution of any trinucleotide k-circular code of (maximal) cardinality 20 to the genetic code, based on the reading frame retrieval property.
-We applied this approach to analyse the evolution of the trinucleotide circular code X observed in genes to the genetic code.
+We apply this approach to analyse the evolution of the trinucleotide circular code X observed in genes to the genetic code.